 Focus Group How to Guide: A Latimer Appleby Useful Guide

 The brief is the cornerstone of all research.
 It need not be a lengthy piece of work but there should be a written document to ensure that everyone is clear what they are expecting from the work.
-NB If you do not have a written brief, after talking to you, Latimer Appleby will write one for you, which you can then sign off.
+Of course if you don’t have a written brief, after talking to you, Latimer Appleby will write one for you, which you can then sign off.

-Whilst not comprehensive, the following ‘headlines’ should be considered, and, like this focus group how to guide, proves the brief really can be short and sweet!
+Whilst not comprehensive, the following ‘headlines’ should be considered, and, just like this focus group how to guide, proves the brief really can be short and sweet.

 Purpose of the research

 - Why are you considering using market research?

 - What hypotheses do you have about your business?

 - What questions are you hoping to get answered?

 Think about who exactly will want access to the information provided, but also give consideration to how the results will be used within your organisation.

 Map out the specific topics that need to be covered; in short, be clear on just what it is you want to find out.

 Ideally the target groups should be as tightly defined as possible, and some thought given as to where these people might be found and recruited.